jackjgo/dynamic_exaggeration/README.md

 Slope:\
 \
--Assign pixels with a rolling average of absolute value of neighborhood slope -Higher values (more steep terrain) will be exaggerated less than lower values (flatter areas)
+-Assign pixels with the standard deviaiton of slope -Higher values (more steep terrain) will be exaggerated less than lower values (flatter areas)